 - The responsibilities for investment ethics can be higher due to the research involved in identifying the right investment.

 Investment Ethics assist firms to gain access to capital to grow and fund their corporate social responsibility programmes.
-It also gives investors the ability to influence spheres operations and practices towards their personal values and ethics.
+It also gives investors the ability to influence an organisation’s operations and practices towards their personal values and ethics.

 An investor chooses to invest ethically when they want to make a change in society.
 Their primary goal from the investment is to satisfy their moral, social, and religious values, while returns are secondary.